anchore/quill/DEVELOPING.md

 load commands and segments that must be updated, which complicates signing a binary considerably.
 Many compilers tend to leave enough padding intentionally for the signing process.

+The code signature data at the end of the `__LINKEDIT` segment can contain the following information:
+- Entitlements blob: an XML PList enumerating the extra capabilities the binary requests access to when in use
+- Requirements blob: additional conditions required for the signature to be valid
+- Code directory blob: hashes of each page of the binary
+- Signature blob: A CMS (PKCS7) envelope containing the cryptographic signature made against the code directory blob

+All of these blobs are contained within a single "super blob".

 #### Useful resources